zeh/tweener/trunk/examples/readme.txt

 Keep in mind that the way the source files look is not meant to represent anything other than placeholder functionality or graphics, many times in a metaphorical sense.
 They're not clipart or copy&paste components but rather sample code for people to learn from.

-Please notice that all source files are included, but they don't have the Tweener class included as this would be redundant.
-So, if you want to recompile the sources, you will need to download and install the class first.
-You can download it:
+Please notice that all source files are included, including the Tweener classes itself.
+This is mostly for demonstration purposes, however, and the Tweener version included might be outdated.
+It's recommended that you download the most recent Tweener version and replace the example's zipped one with it.
+Here's where you can find it:

   * ZIP archives for stable versions: http://code.google.com/p/tweener/downloads/list